Sharmeen Obaid-Chinoy: Early life and education

-Obaid-Chinoy attended Convent of Jesus and Mary, followed by schooling at Karachi Grammar School, where she was the class-fellow of Kumail Nanjiani.
-According to her, she was not inclined toward academics though received good grades.
-Upon moving to the United States for higher education, she studied at Smith College, from where she completed her bachelor's degree in Economics and Government in 2002.
-Later, Obaid-Chinoy received two master's degrees from Stanford University in Communication and International Policy Studies.
+Obaid-Chinoy attended Convent of Jesus and Mary, followed by schooling at Karachi Grammar School, where she was a class-fellow of Kumail Nanjiani.
+According to her, she was not inclined toward academics but received good grades.
+She asked many questions about the world, so her mother suggested that she put her questions in writing.
+Obaid-Chinoy wrote to a local English-language newspaper, and by the age of 17 was doing investigative reporting for it.

+Obaid-Chinoy moved to the United States to attend Smith College, where she completed her bachelor's degree in Economics and Government in 2002.
+Later, she received two master's degrees from Stanford University in Communication and International Policy Studies.
+Following her education, she moved to Toronto with her husband Fahd Chinoy, and as of 2015 divided her time between Karachi and Toronto.
+She became a Canadian citizen in 2004.